dialogflow/dialogflow-android-client/README.md

 Currently, speech recognition is performed using Google's Android SDK, either on the client device or in the cloud.
 Recognized text is passed to the API.AI through HTTP requests.
 Also you can try Speaktoit recognition engine (Use [AIConfiguration.RecognitionEngine.Speaktoit](https://github.com/api-ai/api-ai-android-sdk/blob/master/ailib/src/main/java/ai/api/AIConfiguration.java#L37)).

-Authentication is accomplished through setting the client access token and subscription key when initializing an [AIConfiguration](https://github.com/api-ai/api-ai-android-sdk/blob/master/ailib/src/main/java/ai/api/AIConfiguration.java) object.
-The client access token specifies which agent will be used for natural language processing, subscription key used for managing subscription info.
+Authentication is accomplished through setting the client access token when initializing an [AIConfiguration](https://github.com/api-ai/api-ai-android-sdk/blob/master/ailib/src/main/java/ai/api/AIConfiguration.java) object.
+The client access token specifies which agent will be used for natural language processing.

 **Note:** The API.AI Android SDK only makes query requests, and cannot be used to manage entities and intents.
 Instead, use the API.AI user interface or REST API to  create, retrieve, update, and delete entities and intents.